chocolatey/choco-wiki/HelpersUpdateSessionEnvironment.md

 ﻿# Update-SessionEnvironment

-Updates the environment variables of the current powershell session with any environment variable changes that may have occured during a chocolatey package install.
+Updates the environment variables of the current powershell session with any environment variable changes that may have occured during a Chocolatey package install.

 ## Syntax